 Setting up a PayPal account is a piece of cake.
 However, there’s more to it than just filling out a form with your name and email address.
-There are a few other things you should be aware of, which we’ll discuss in this post.
+There are a few steps and requirements you should be aware of, which we’ve outlined in this in-depth guide.

 You’ll need a few things to set up a PayPal account, including a credit or debit card for making payments, your credit card/bank statement for verification purposes, and, in some cases, even a form of ID like a passport.

 Types of PayPal accounts

 Before we get into how to set up a PayPal account, you need to decide which kind of PayPal account you want to make.
 There are two types: personal and business, and they each have certain benefits and ideal uses.